-As mentioned in Chapter 1, the El Niño-Southern Oscillation (ENSO) phenomenon is an oscillation of tropical Pacific trade winds and resulting anomalous warming (or cooling) of the tropical Pacific sea surface temperatures (SSTs) in a broad region that extends from the western coast of South America westward across the Pacific Ocean (to about 160°E), and spans the 10°N-10°S latitude belt (Bjerknes 1969, Wyrtki 1975, Rasmusson and Carpenter 1982, Ropelewski and Halpert 1987, Peixoto and Oort 1992, pp. 415-426),.
-Many authors have identified ENSO’s effects on North American weather (Rasmusson and Carpenter 1982; Ropelewski and Halpert 1987; Peixoto and Oort 1992, pp. 415-426; Smith et al. 1998; Eichler and Higgins 2006; Cook and Schaefer 2008; and others) and a few have discussed relationships between ENSO and tornadoes in the U.S. (Marzban and Schaefer 2001, Knowles and Pielke 2005, Cook and Schaefer 2008).
-This chapter will contain a substantial amount of information beyond any other research in this area of study, particularly because of the use of Reanalysis and PCA techniques to provide detailed information about ENSO-related influences on synoptic-scale atmospheric features associated with individual outbreaks.
+As mentioned in Chapter 1, the El Niño-Southern Oscillation (ENSO) phenomenon is an coupled atmospheric-oceanic oscillation of tropical Pacific winds and resulting anomalous warming (or cooling) of the tropical Pacific sea surface temperatures (SSTs) in a broad region that extends from the western coast of South America westward across the Pacific Ocean (to about 160°E), and spans the 10°N-10°S latitude belt (Bjerknes 1969; Wyrtki 1975; Rasmusson and Carpenter 1982; Ropelewski and Halpert 1987; Peixoto and Oort 1992, pp. 415-426; Federov and Philander 2000),.
+Many authors have identified ENSO’s effects on North American weather (Rasmusson and Carpenter 1982; Ropelewski and Halpert 1987; Peixoto and Oort 1992, pp. 415-426; Smith et al. 1998; Eichler and Higgins 2006; Cook and Schaefer 2008; and others) and a few have discussed relationships between ENSO and tornadoes in the U.S. (Marzban and Schaefer 2001, Knowles and Pielke 2005, Cook and Schaefer 2008, Munoz and Enfield 2011, Lee et al. 2013, Kellner and Niyogi 2014).
+As alluded to in Chapter 1, this chapter will represent a substantial extension of knowledge of the ENSO/U.S. tornado relationship beyond previous studies because of the use of Reanalysis data and PCA techniques to investigate ENSO-related shifts in synoptic-scale atmospheric features associated with individual tornado outbreaks.
+Previous studies only briefly considered overall shifts in monthly or seasonally averaged atmospheric patterns (Smith et al. 1998, Munoz and Enfield 2011, Lee et al. 2013) and a few unrefereed studies did not consider concurrent ENSO-related atmospheric shifts in tornado outbreaks at all.
 Sections 4.1-4.3 establish a physical climatology assessing the character of tornado outbreaks (location, frequency, and strength) as a function of ENSO phase.
 Section 4.4 establishes an atmospheric climatology of synoptic-scale features associated with tornado outbreaks that are known to be influenced by ENSO (Section 2.2.b.ii).
 Section 4.5 concludes the chapter and discusses future work.

 4.1 Tornado Location

-The general evolution of all El Niño (EN), La Niña (LN), and Neutral (N) tornado outbreak activity exhibits a similar general increase and westward/northward expansion of tornado activity from January through April as that identified in Section 3.1.
-The degree of increase and expansion varies, however, when comparing EN tornado outbreaks to LN and N tornado outbreaks, however.
-Tornado activity during EN months appear to occur at farther south latitudes than in other ENSO phases, with most frequent occurrence in east Texas and Mississippi from January to March.
-By comparison, tornado activity occurs more frequently during LN conditions north of those areas, including maxima in central Arkansas and January-February tornado occurrence as far north as Missouri, southern Illinois, and far southern Indiana.
-During LN conditions, tornado activity is noted as far north as Nebraska and Michigan in March, while in EN conditions, tornado activity remains limited to southern areas except for an outlier tornado outbreak that occurred in southern Minnesota on March 29, 1998.
-Even larger differences between EN and LN appear in the central and northern Great Plains and eastward into Ohio in April, with increased activity during LN years in those areas.
+The annual cycle of all El Niño (EN), La Niña (LN), and Neutral (N) tornado outbreak activity exhibits a similar general increase and westward/northward expansion of tornado activity from January through April as that identified in Section 3.1 (Figures 4.1-4.4).
+The degree of increase and expansion varies, however, when comparing EN tornado outbreaks to LN and N tornado outbreaks.
+Tornado activity during EN months appear to occur at farther south latitudes than in other ENSO phases, with most frequent occurrence in east Texas and Mississippi from January to March (Figures 4.1-4.3).
+By comparison, tornado activity occurs more frequently during LN conditions north of those areas, including maxima in central Arkansas and January-February tornado occurrence as far north as Missouri, southern Illinois, and far southern Indiana (Figures 4.1 and 4.2).
+During LN conditions, tornado activity is noted as far north as Nebraska and Michigan in March, while in EN conditions, tornado activity remains limited to southern areas except for an outlier tornado outbreak that occurred in southern Minnesota on March 29, 1998 (Figure 4.3).
+Figure 4.4 indicates even larger differences between EN and LN appear in the central and northern Great Plains and eastward into Ohio in April, with increased activity during LN years in those areas.
 In general, N months contain higher tornado counts than EN and LN months, but this difference is at least partially attributed to the frequency of monthly ENSO events (Table 4.1).
 N months occur nearly twice as frequently as EN months, particularly in February, March, and April.